-Go to bls.gov/green/electric\vehicles to learn about careers in the up and coming electric vehicle industry.
+Go to www.bls.gov/green/electric_vehicles/ to learn about careers in the up and coming EV industry.

-Discuss careers available in scientific research, design and development, manufacturing, electric vehicle maintenance, infrastructure development and sales and support.
+Discuss careers available in scientific research, design and development, manufacturing, EV maintenance, infrastructure development and sales and support.
 Emphasize duties, credentials and wages for each career area.